Low-Carb Colcannon

 Find More Recipes Like This One:

+Use Cauliflower Recipes or Cabbage Recipes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
-You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

-29 Comments on “Low-Carb Colcannon”
+29 Comments on “Low-Carb Colcannon Recipe with Bacon”

 Claire, love the idea of adding spinach at the end for a bit more green, especially for St. Patrick's Day!